rachidlamouri/testing-platform/packages/open-schema-type-script/README.md

 TODO: Generate these digrams from the code base

-### Abstract Programmer Concerns
+### Abstract Concrete Programmer Concerns

-A Programmer wants to process some data (Hubblepups), and they want to define how that data is processed (Tropoignants).
+A Concrete Programmer wants to process some data (Hubblepups), and they want to define how that data is processed (Tropoignants).
 Therefore they can define a stream of Hubblepups and a Tropoignant to proccess that stream.

 ```mermaid